 Following Arizona’s lenient yet recommended guidelines surrounding the proper use of child restraints can help give you peace of mind knowing that you’re doing everything possible to protect your little ones while driving.

-And if you ever have any questions or doubts about the installation, fit, or use of car seats/boosters, don’t hesitate to reach out to one of the many available resources for help!
+If you have any questions or doubts about the installation, fit, or use of car seats/boosters, don’t hesitate to reach out to one of the many available resources for help!